Manage every aspect of your school's critical data.

 Background on TASS development

-In the development world there’s many styles of project management, but the two main methodologies are Waterfall, and Agile.
+There are many styles of project management in the development world, but the two main methodologies are Waterfall and Agile.

-Using Agile, development is broken into smaller parts – so that rather than planning every feature at the beginning, then developing them all and so on, developers can focus on a single feature or part of a project, develop it and get immediate feedback.
+Using Agile, development is broken into smaller parts.
+Rather than planning every feature at the beginning, then developing them all, and so on, developers can focus on a single feature or part of a project, develop it, and get immediate feedback.

-TASS has made the switch from Waterfall to Agile, so that our development now happens in shorter two-week iteration cycles, with two iterations per monthly release.
+TASS has switched from Waterfall to Agile, so development now happens in shorter two-week iteration cycles, with two iterations per monthly release.

 As in the diagram above, at the end of each iteration we have a tested, releasable product that is built on in the next iteration.